 Official eFile Date

 If you don’t eFile your taxes, this is the year to start.
-It’s a fast, convenient and easy way to file your tax return.
-And it can be done through the online tax software of your choice.
+It’s a fast, convenient and easy way to file your tax return online and you have several choices (I recommend Turbotax).
 This limits the possibility for errors.
 Plus you get that refund back much quicker with the option to directly deposit funds right into your savings account.